CCEI-NCM Overview & Status

 *The new facility will represent a 400% increase in square footage and nearly 9 times the current conference capacity.

-- Congressional authorizations for gifting of the completed facility to NSA with lease back to NCMF
+- Congressional authorization for gifting of the completed Facility to NSA with lease back of conference portion to NCMF (enacted and signed by the President)

 As we continue our campaign to build the new Cyber Center for Education & Innovation and home of the National Cryptologic Museum, we periodically receive questions about how the construction of the new facility may impact the current museum.